jupitercow/sewn-in-simple-seo/readme.txt

 == Upgrade Notice ==

+= 2.1.3 =
+Removed array short syntax, so that we can now support WordPress PHP requirements (5.2.4).

+= 2.0.7 =
+Fixed the archive/taxonomy titles.
+Changed default post types used from only 'post' and 'page' to ALL public post types except "attachment".
+This is a cleaner approach, but may require customization.

 = 2.0.7 =
 Fixed the archive/taxonomy titles.
 Changed default post types used from only 'post' and 'page' to ALL public post types except "attachment".
 This is a cleaner approach, but may require customization.